breadboard-ai/breadboard/packages/website/src/docs/editor.md

 ```

 In term of lifecycle, the `InspectableGraph` changes more frequently than the `EditableGraph`.
 So, hang on to the `EditableGraph` instance and use it to create `InspectableGraph` instances.
 It will cache them for you, only creating a new inspector when the graph changes.

+## Listening to changes

+The `EditableGraph` instance also the `addEventListener` method, which works pretty much like any [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) -- we can subscribe to listen to events that are dispatched by this instance.
+Currently the following events are supported:

+- `graphchange` -- dispatched on every change of a graph or any of the subgraphs.
+The event object provides two useful properties: `graph` and `version`.
+The `graph` property contains the updated `GraphDescriptor` instance and the `version` has the version of this instance.